cdot/SVGcut/README.md

 + Clean ES6 Javascript
 + Updated third-party dependencies

-Some features of jscut have been disabled/removed.
+Some features of `jscut` have been disabled/removed.
 This may be because they are deemed too esoteric, or the (undocumented) code was too complex to reverse engineer, for limited end-user value.
-+ "V Pocket".
++ `V Pocket` operation.
 V cutting is a complex process with many variables, and there are many more powerful tools out there that can handle it.
 - [Chilipeppr](http://www.chilipeppr.com/)
 - [Google Drive](https://drive.google.com/)
 - [Dropbox](https://www.dropbox.com/)